hasanmoudud/geocompr/main.md

 cat_raster_wgs84 = projectRaster(cat_raster, crs = wgs84, method = "ngb")
 ```

-Many properties of the new object differ from the previous one, which include the number of columns and rows (and therefore number of cells), resolution (transformed from meters into degrees), and extent, as illustrated in Table \@ref(tab:catraster) (note that the number of categories increases from 14 to 15 because of the addition of `NA` values, not because a new category has been created --- the land cover classes are preserved).
+Many properties of the new object differ from the previous one, including the number of columns and rows (and therefore number of cells), resolution (transformed from meters into degrees), and extent, as illustrated in Table \@ref(tab:catraster) (note that the number of categories increases from 14 to 15 because of the addition of `NA` values, not because a new category has been created --- the land cover classes are preserved).
 <!-- freq(cat_raster_wgs84) -->
 <!-- freq(cat_raster) -->